pololu/rpicsim/docs/PreventingCallStackOverflow.md

 This code is not suitable (yet) for any firmware that uses a computed jump, paged program memory, or PUSH or POP instructions.

 This code only checks the hardware call stack; it does not check any kind of data stack that your compiler might use to store the values of local variables.
-Checking that kind of stack is important, but would be much harder.